Chi Hyun Chung: Political views

 Chung defines himself as "a Christian capitalist" and considers Evo Morales "a centrist running a communist system".
-He holds very conservative positions, perceived as misogynistic and homophobic.
-He is in favour of a curfew for all minors, believes that "a woman should be educated to behave like one" and that homosexuals should receive psychiatric care to recover their "innate sexual identity".
-He attributed the increase in femicides in the country to "abuse by women against men".
+He holds very conservative positions, and is described as being misogynistic and homophobic.
+He is in favour of a curfew for all minors, believes that "a woman should be educated to behave like one".
+He has attributed the increase in femicides in the country to "abuse by women against men".